mas-bandwidth/netcode/STANDARD.md

 ### Connected

-While _connected_ the client buffers _connection payload packets_ received from the server so their payloads can be delivered to the client application.
+While _connected_ the client buffers _connection payload packets_ received from the server so their payload data can be delivered to the client application as netcode.io packets.

 While _connected_ the client application may send _connection payload packets_ to the server.
 In the absence of _connection payload packet_ sent by the client application, the client generates and sends _connection keep-alive packets_ to the server at some rate, like 10HZ.